Chapel of the Holy Trinity

 The Chapel of the Holy Trinity was originally founded as a private castle chapel.
 The construction must have been carried out sometime in the 1550's – the exact date is not known, only that in 1557 Jan Kába buried five of his relatives here.

 It was due to the efforts of Johann Schönburg-Hartenstein and priest Bedřich Kamarýt that the chapel was revived again at the beginning of the 20th century.
 In 1907 it received the status of filial chapel again and regular masses were renewed.
-In 1937 Prince Johann was buried in the newly-built family tomb built onto the northern side of the chapel.
+In 1937 Prince Johann was buried in the newly-built family tomb which is built onto the northern side of the chapel.
 Sacred activities were conducted regularly until the departure of the aristocracy in 1945.
-The remainder of the 20th century saw only the annual pilgrimage services on the day of the Holy Trinity and a few wedding ceremonies.
-At present, the chapel is functional again and aside from regular mass is the site of sought-after church wedding ceremonies.
+The remainder of the 20th century brought only the annual pilgrimage services on the day of the Holy Trinity and a few wedding ceremonies.
+At present, the chapel is functional again and aside from regular mass it is the site of sought-after church wedding ceremonies.

 Are you lost?
 Don't worry, give us a call and we will help you.